NetworkCommons/sig0namectl/docs/DNS-SD Introduction.md

 ## Compatibility with existing DNS-SD stacks

-For the avahi DNS-SD stack to succesfully resolve a service, at least one SRV record and one TXT record must be present for each service instance.
+For the avahi DNS-SD stack to successfully resolve a service,
+    - at least one SRV record and one TXT record must be present for each service instance
+    - service types must be defined as at least a pair of underscored labels (single underscored labels do not work)
+    - the closest to root label must be either \_udp or \_tcp

 ## Further Resources